 If you’re planning to sell your house, you already know the housing market is like the Wild West out there.
 Houses new and old are commanding higher prices than ever, and buyers are paying competitive prices to get the house they have their eye on.

-Due to climate change concerns and rising utility costs, making energy-efficient home improvements is one way to increase your home’s market value while lowering your energy bills at the same time.
+Due to changing weather patterns and rising utility costs, making energy-efficient home improvements is one way to increase your home’s market value while lowering your energy bills at the same time.

 In this guide, you’ll learn:

 - How energy efficiency affects your home value